S-Carlos-Teixeira/pastry-be/README.md

 # Tabata`s Confectionery

 ## Description
 This is a comprehensive web application designed for a fictitious confectionery business.
 The application enables users to view the available products, add or remove products to/from their cart, and place an order.
 Additionally, the application offers the business owner the ability to add, edit, or delete products.
-It includes different role levels, such as admin, owner, employee, and customer, each with varying degrees of functionality access.
-The Front-end of the application is built using React and TypeScript, while the Back-end uses Flask and Python and is powered by a PostgreSQL database.
+It includes different role levels, such as admin, owner, employee, and customer, each with varying degrees of functionality access. <br>The Front-end of the application is built using React and TypeScript, while the Back-end uses Flask and Python and is powered by a PostgreSQL database.
 The application is hosted on Netlify for the Front-end, Fly.io for the Back-end, and Bit.io for the database.

 ## Getting Started
-  The project can be accessed on **[my GitHub profile on pastry-fe repository,](https://github.com/scarlosteixeira/pastry-fe)** **[and the Back-end on the pastry-be repository;](https://github.com/scarlosteixeira/pastry-be)** You also can access the application on **[Netlify](https://tabatas-confectionery.netlify.app/)**
+  The project can be accessed on **[my GitHub profile on pastry-fe repository,](https://github.com/scarlosteixeira/pastry-fe)** **[and the Back-end on the pastry-be repository;](https://github.com/scarlosteixeira/pastry-be)** You also can access the application on **[Netlify](https://tabatasconfectionery.netlify.app/)**

   ### Back-end
   1. Clone the repository using `git clone https://github.com/scarlosteixeira/pastry-be.git`